We care about our dogs and their puppies!

 Puff had severe kidney failure for almost a year.
 It came on unexpectedly and so bad the Vet expected her not to make it a week.
 She stayed a few days getting IV fluids, but she didn't want to be at the vets and she wasn't any better.
 She wouldn't eat anything for them.
 We brought her home expecting it to be her last few days.

 I handmade her food and she loved it.
 Although her blood-work never improved, with the homemade meals she gained her weight back and acted like a puppy again!
 You would never know how sick she really was.
-Also we had allergy testing done and discovered she had such an odd mix of allergies it was easier and healthier to make her meal then trying to find a food she liked and wasn't allergic to.
+Also we had allergy testing done and discovered she had such an odd mix of allergies it was easier and healthier to make her meals then trying to find a food she liked and wasn't allergic to.